ladsantos/p-winds/README.md

 A [paper describing `p-winds`](https://ui.adsabs.harvard.edu/abs/2022A%26A...659A..62D/abstract) (Dos Santos et al. 2022) and its usage for research-grade astronomical applications was published in the journal Astronomy & Astrophysics.
 If you use this code in your research, please consider citing it.

+`p-winds` contains and distributes data products from the [MUSCLES and Mega-MUSCLES treasury surveys](https://archive.stsci.edu/prepds/muscles/).
+If you use the `tools.generate_muscles_spectrum()` function in your study, we highly encourage you to cite [France et al. 2016](http://adsabs.harvard.edu/abs/2016ApJ...820...89F), [Youngblood et al. 2016](http://adsabs.harvard.edu/abs/2016arXiv160401032Y), [Loyd et al. 2016](http://adsabs.harvard.edu/abs/2016arXiv160404776P), [Wilson et al. 2021](https://ui.adsabs.harvard.edu/abs/2021ApJ...911...18W/abstract) and [Behr et al. 2023](https://ui.adsabs.harvard.edu/abs/2023AJ....166...35B/abstract).

+> **Notice**: As of version 1.4.5, `p-winds` does not include the MUSCLES data anymore to make the package leaner.
+You will need to download this data separately and set an environment variable containing the path to the data.
+Follow the installation instructions below.

 Background
 ----------
 `p-winds` is largely based on the theoretical framework of [Oklopčić & Hirata (2018)](https://ui.adsabs.harvard.edu/abs/2018ApJ...855L..11O/abstract) and [Lampón et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020A%26A...636A..13L/abstract), which themselves based their work on the stellar wind model of [Parker (1958)](https://ui.adsabs.harvard.edu/abs/1958ApJ...128..664P/abstract).
 A description about the implementation of tidal effects is discussed in [Vissapragada et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022AJ....164..234V/abstract).